cxhercules/kubernetes-netsec/README.md

 ```

 ## Only allow fronted to go to backend
-## if we did not have allow dns above we would need to add it
+If we did not have allow dns above we would need to add it now.

 ```
 cat > front-to-back-egress.yaml <<EOF
 apiVersion: networking.k8s.io/v1